nmcl/sandbox/Arjuna/README.md

-This repository contains the original FTP-able source for Arjuna that we (the Newcastle University Arjuna project team) made available back in 1991.
+This repository contains the original source for Arjuna that we (the Newcastle University Arjuna project team) made available back in 1991 through the University's public FTP site.

 Various versions are within the versions subdirectory.